fabiosenracorrea/dynamodb-provider/readme.md

 - **Type**: `(item: AnyObject) => AnyObject`
 - **Description**: A function that processes and returns the item to be exposed by the methods.
 Overrides the automatic cleanup behavior set by `autoRemoveTableProperties` and `keepTypeProperty`.
 Useful for customizing how internal properties are removed from items.

+#### `blockInternalPropUpdate`

+- **Type**: `boolean`
+- **Default**: `true`
+- **Description**: Enables a safety check on every update operation inside your single table to block (with a thrown error) any operation that tries to update an internal property of an item.
+This includes any key, index key, type key or TTL attribute.
+Useful to prevent indirect code to mess with the internal configuration of your items.
+You can set this to `false` and use the `badUpdateValidation` to further customize which property should be blocked

 #### `badUpdateValidation`

 - **Type**: `(propertiesInUpdate: Set<string>) => boolean | string`